AnnMarieW/dash-multi-page-app-demos/README.md

       - [Creating Multi Page Apps - Part I ](https://youtu.be/Hc9_-ncr4nU) Getting Started
       - [Creating Multi Page Apps - Part II](https://www.youtube.com/watch?v=MtSgh6FOL7I) Sidebar and Layout Enhancements

-This feature was developed in dash-labs.
-For background, see the thread on the [Dash Community Forum.](https://community.plotly.com/t/introducing-dash-pages-a-dash-2-x-feature-preview/57775/)

 I hope these examples help you get started exploring all the cool features in Pages.
 If you find this project helpful, please consider giving it a :star:

 ---------------------------

 __Example Apps__

-The best way to get started is to clone this repo and run the examples locally.
-See a brief description of each app below.
+The easiest way to begin is by cloning this repository and running the examples on your local machine.
+Below is a brief description of each app.

+__If you are using a Jupyter Notebook:__
+ - Place the example your Jupyter folder
+ - Make a notebook, and use %run <name of script.py> as an entry in a cell.
+For example `run multi_page_basics/app`
+ - Alternately, you can execute the code as cells if the app does not use  the `pages` folder.
+(See example #17)

 __Other tutorials or examples using `pages`:__